Investment Calculator

 Tips & Best Practices

-- ✓Reinvesting dividends historically accounts for 40% of total stock market returns.
+- ✓Reinvesting dividends: over long periods, reinvested dividends have historically accounted for approximately 40% of total stock market returns.
+Always elect dividend reinvestment in tax-advantaged accounts.

 Who Uses This Calculator